 The panel was appointed by the Minister for Communities on the basis of their experience and expertise, which includes a deep understanding of charity regulation, charity law, the community and charitable sector, and good corporate governance.

 The closing date for submissions through the online questionnaire was 12 May 2021.
 Thank you to all who participated and provided vital information to inform the Panel’s recommendations to Minister.

 When will the review report be published?

-How much will the review cost?
+How much did the review cost?

 If you have any queries please contact CharitiesBranch@communities-ni.gov.uk